-6. Are you getting the most out of your super? (continued)
+6. Get the most out of your GSJBW Super account (continued)

 Spouse Division

 The Fund's Eligible Spouse Division provides for eligible spouses to be members of the Fund and access many of its benefits.
 It can be a great way to maximise your combined super savings.
 If your spouse earns less than \$40,000 a year, you may qualify for a tax offset of up to \$540 on contributions of up to \$3000 that you make on their behalf.